loganrooks/semantic-calibre/ROADMAP.md

   - Index from library selection or all books
   - Clear index functionality

-- [ ] **Remaining UI Polish**
+- [x] **UI Polish** ✅
-  - Right-click context menu "Add to Semantic Index"
+  - Menu action with "Add to Semantic Index" for selected books
-  - Book covers in search results
+  - Book covers displayed in search results (60x80 thumbnails)
-  - Saved filter presets
+  - Saved filter presets with save/delete functionality
-  - Quick filters for common queries
+  - [ ] Quick filters for common queries (deferred)

 ---